Aribo back to his best for Rangers after St Johnstone exploits – Gerrard | Goal.com

 Aribo back to his best for Rangers after St Johnstone exploits – Gerrard

-Steven Gerrard says that Joe Aribo has proven he is back after he starred in Wednesday’s Scottish Premiership game where Rangers defeated St. Johnstone 3-0.
+Steven Gerrard says Joe Aribo has proven he is back to his best after he starred in Wednesday’s Scottish Premiership game where Rangers defeated St. Johnstone 3-0.

-Having silenced Motherwell 3-1 their last time out, the Gers went to the McDiarmid Park to pick all maximum points at the expense of Callum Davidson’s men.
+Having silenced Motherwell 3-1 the last time out, the Gers went to McDiarmid Park to pick maximum points at the expense of Callum Davidson’s men.

 The performance represented one of the midfielder's most complete outings since he returned from a string of injuries across the opening weeks of the 2020-21 campaign.